A Trustworthiness Score to Evaluate DNN Predictions: Related Work

-Both approaches by Jiang and De Bie fit better under \textit{trust} (subjective) calculations, which we differentiate from trustworthiness as outlined above: trustworthiness should be calculated based on certain characteristics found in a prediction rather than calculating the trustworthiness first based on hidden features then trying to explain it to find which features credited trustworthiness.
-Additionally their approaches benefit from alleviating the engineering effort needed to identify which features should matter in calculating the trustworthiness score, but as a result it may lead to misleading and unworthy trustworthiness scores if used in operation.
-We overcome this limitation in this paper by taking an interrogative approach in assessing the operating classifier's predictions based on established characteristics/features that are chosen and approved should be monitored during operation.
+Both approaches by Jiang and De Bie fit better under \textit{trust} calculations, which we differentiate from trustworthiness as outlined above: trustworthiness should be calculated based on certain characteristics found in a prediction rather than calculating the trustworthiness based on hidden features then try to explain which features credited trustworthiness.
+Additionally, their approaches benefit from alleviating the engineering effort needed to identify which features should matter in calculating the trustworthiness score, but as a result it may lead to misleading and unworthy trustworthiness scores if used in operation.
+We overcome this limitation in this paper by taking an interrogative approach in assessing the operating classifier's predictions based on established characteristics/features.
 Based on these features being evident and demonstrable a trustworthiness score is assigned to the prediction.

-Paudel et.al. introduced ConsensusNet, which is targeted at learning correlations between predictions assigned to different cells in an image by a classifier (e.g.YOLO~\cite{Redmon2018}).
+Paudel et.al. introduced ConsensusNet, targeted at learning correlations between predictions assigned to different cells in an image by a classifier.
 These correlations are hypothesised to hold for training data and operational input data.
 If these correlations do not hold, then the output of the classifier is considered to be a miss-classification~\cite{Paudel2021}.
-The method we introduce for measuring the trustworthiness of classifications does not use Paudel et.al.'s method of assessing correlation between grid cells of an image, but we do share the underlying idea that the different features that make up a label class should be monitored during operation to identify miss-classifications.
+The method we introduce does not use Paudel et.al.'s method of assessing correlation between grid cells , but we do share the underlying idea of different features that make up a label class should be monitored during operation to identify miss-classifications.